msaari/relevanssi/readme.txt

 * Changed behaviour: The `relevanssi_get_custom_field_content()` function now returns an array instead of string.
 If `relevanssi_excerpt_specific_fields` is off, the previous string return value is returned as a single-item array with the string in index 0.
 If the setting is on, the array keys are the field names.
 * Minor fix: The stopword population during the multisite installation used the wrong database table, leading to failed population.
 * Minor fix: Multisite installation is moved from `wp_insert_site` (priority 10) to `wp_initialize_site` (priority 200) in order to avoid trouble.
+* Minor fix: The session ID is now included in the log export.

 = 4.19.0 =
 * New feature: Logging now includes a session ID (based on user ID for logged-in users, HTTP user agent for others, and current time, stable for 10 minutes per user).
 This is used to remove duplicate searches from live searches, keeping only the final search query.